Constance (Connie) de Rothschild (1843-1931)

 Philanthropy & social reform

-After her marriage to Cyril Flower, Lord Battersea in 1877, Constance combined a lavish social life with charitable activities.
+After her marriage to Cyril Flower, Constance combined a lavish social life with charitable activities.
 Profoundly committed to the social concern instilled in her by her mother, Constance became active in English philanthropy, and became engaged in the temperance movement, taking the Pledge in 1884), and joining the British Women’s Temperance Association in the 1890s and eventually became a leader of temperance campaigns in London and the provinces.
 Constance was introduced to the women’s movement in 1881 by suffragist and temperance worker Fanny Morgan, whom Battersea helped to undertake a political career that resulted in her election as mayor of Brecon.
+Lord and Lady Batterea were noted for their philanthropy towards the working class, and following her husband's enforced retirement, Lady Battersea devoted most of her time and vast wealth to improving the living conditions of female prisoners; in the mid 1890s, her reputation for social activism led her to become active in the movement for reforms of English women’s prisons, and she was actively involved with the prison visitors of Aylesbury Women's Prison, andher work was recognised by her appointment by the Government to a prison board.

 Her husband's political career took her to Wales for a period, but in London she had a residence at Surrey House and then Connaught Place.
 In 1888 the couple bought land at Overstrand, Cromer, where Lutyens built for them The Pleasaunce.
 Connie died there on 22 November 1931, the anniversary of her marriage.